whalenpt/rkstiff/README.md

 4. IF45DP (5<sup>th</sup> order IF with 4<sup>th</sup> order embedding)

 In general, one should
-prefer ETD35 as it generally has the best speed and stability for diagonal systems or diagonalized non-diagonal systems.
+prefer ETD35 as it often has the best speed and stability for diagonal systems or diagonalized non-diagonal systems.
 Because the RK coefficients can be costly to compute IF34 can also be a good option in certain cases.
-A detailed discussion of these solvers is provided in the journal article  <a href = https://www.sciencedirect.com/science/article/pii/S0021999114006743> "Exponential time-differencing with embedded Runge–Kutta adaptive step control" </a>.
+A detailed discussion of these solvers is provided in the journal article  <a href = https://www.sciencedirect.com/science/article/pii/S0021999114006743> Exponential time-differencing with embedded Runge–Kutta adaptive step control </a>.

 # Dependencies